Black Spot Sites Eligibility

 What makes a site eligible for funding?

-The Government has announced changes to the programme's eligibility criteria for 2015-16 and 2016-17 aimed at assisting local communities to compete for the additional funding available over the next two years.
+The Government has broadened the programme's eligibility criteria for 2015-16 and 2016-17 to assist local communities to compete for the additional funding available over those two years.

 The criteria has also been amended to allow more funding for the proactive treatment of unsafe roads.
 Consultative Panels will able to allocate up to 40% of funding to sites on the basis of a road safety audit.